nobody48sheldor/nobody48sheldor/README.md

 ![](https://cdn.discordapp.com/attachments/748653688515592332/817336205108183060/hello_there.gif)

+## who am I ?

 I m a french highschool student, I like maths ➗, physics ☢️, and programmation 👨‍💻 even if I only started 2 years ago

-I have started several project like my rocket 🚀, or maybe my future attemp for the BL4S competition organised by CERN for highschool student you can find the repositories related to thoses projects in my pinned repositories
+I have started several projects like my rocket 🚀, or maybe my future attemp for the BL4S competition organised by CERN for highschool student you can find the repositories related to thoses projects in my pinned repositories

-## my programming skill so far:
+## my programming skills so far:

 	-python    🟩🟩🟩🟩⬛️
 	-HTML, CSS 🟩🟩🟩⬛️⬛️